ElhassanAbusharia/dubai-twin/README.md

 - Real-time city information and smart guidance
 - Arabic and English interaction
 - Integration with official and verified platforms

+## Vision

+Dubai Twin aims to become a trusted AI assistant platform for residents, visitors, and anyone looking for reliable information about Dubai and the UAE.

 ## Official Source Focus